 In Northern Ireland, girls and boys aged 12 to 13 are offered vaccination to protect them against HPV-related cancers.
 The vaccine also protects against the strains of HPV that most commonly cause genital warts.

 Studies have shown that the HPV vaccine is very effective at stopping some cancers of the cervix from developing.

-Men who have sex with men (MSM) aged under 45 years and who attend GUM or HIV clinics can also receive the same vaccination against ‘high risk’ types of HPV.
+Men who have sex with men (MSM) aged up to and including 45 years and who attend GUM or HIV clinics can also receive the same vaccination against HPV.